TWINLADDER

 Spellbook integrates GPT-4 directly into Microsoft Word, making contract drafting as frictionless as possible.
 The platform is designed for small businesses and lean legal teams that work primarily in Word and need real-time assistance during drafting rather than separate review workflows.

-The company reports reviewing over 10 million contracts across 4,000+ legal teams in 80+ countries, and in October 2025 raised $50 million in Series B funding led by Khosla Ventures.
+The company reports reviewing over 10 million contracts across 4,000 legal teams in 80 countries.

 Strengths